The Ripple Project

 Both the artworks themselves and the process of making them have given our team a wealth of information about the local area, the community members who live and work here, and the diversity of lives, experiences and dreams that make this place so special.
 We additionally invited visitors to the exhibition to share their own thoughts and aspirations for the local area.

-We will now use this information to prepare a range of connected materials:
+We have since used this information to prepare a range of connected materials:

-• With the expert support of Nel Coleman from the University of Edinburgh libraries service and their ‘Community Reads’ project, we will invite the local community to collaboratively write a briefing paper for policymakers and funders expressing what community members want for the area.
+• With the expert support of Nel Coleman from the University of Edinburgh libraries service and their ‘Community Reads’ project, we have collaborated with the local community to develop a briefing paper for policymakers and funders expressing what community members want for the area – you can read and download the paper here.

-• We will also be taking the artworks to two further exhibitions at Dovecot Studios and Scottish Parliament, inviting people who have the power to change things and doing our best to see that local voices are heard.
+• We will also be taking the artworks to a further exhibition at the Scottish Parliament in Summer 2025, inviting people who have the power to change things and doing our best to see that local voices are heard.

 Explore the artworks